 ‘Presentation scrutiny worship’ towards senior bankers was common among young new joiners.
 I’d go so far as to say that it was akin to a parent-child relationship.
 Vivek was like a little boy who saw daddy as the greatest in the whole wide world.
 So long as father banker did something little Vivek couldn’t, the former drew great admiration.
 Even when daddy used his toes to pick up a pencil from the floor, it was…magical and awe-inspiring.

 I admit it.
-Picking up a pencil from the floor is incomparable to refining a pitchbook.
+Maneuvering your toes to execute a simple trick is incomparable to refining a pitchbook.
 None the less, a master-servant relationship dynamic is at work here.

 My personal view on ‘presentation scrutiny worship’ was ambivalent.
 On the one hand, you’d think that only a single-cell organism would rejoice at someone’s ability to detect font size discrepancies between headings on two consecutive presentation slides.
 On the other hand, the obsessive level of attention to detail coupled with the unforgiving demand for consistency applied to presentations led way to the creation of quite simply very effective documents.
 It simply worked.
 I’ll be honest with you.
-This particular skill became invaluable to me, especially when I later launched my first company.
+This particular skill became invaluable to me, especially when I later launched businesses.
 It enabled me to make a mere startup, comprised of only a few guys, appear like a mid-sized company with global operations.
-Hey, you just can’t ask for a £15,000/month retainer for 9 months if you’re a few guys working out of a tiny shared office space.
+Hey, you just can’t ask for a £20,000/month retainer if you’re a few guys working out of a tiny shared office space.

 Every once in a while, a friend, working in a different industry, would stumble upon a copy of a work presentation I’d left hanging about the flat.
 The impression was written all over his or her face: this looks like some serious shit.
 Not to mention that it also reinforced the master of the universe image they – mistakenly – painted of me in their minds.
 After seeing some of my work – do I sound like an artist? :) – some friends would implore me to edit presentations they were working on.
-This included both work and university presentations.
-More often than not, it turned out like those makeover television programmes where you watch a thirteenth century medieval dump (i.e. flat) transform into a penthouse apartment worthy of a scion of Rothschild.
+Work and university presentations alike.
+More often than not, it turned out like those makeover television programmes where you watched a thirteenth century medieval dump of a flat transform into a penthouse apartment worthy of a scion of Rothschild.

 Welcome to Mahiki

 We waited well over five minutes in line during which time no words were exchanged.
-He was far too drunk for conversation.
-A urinal freed up and as I turned around to let him know we’d catch up later, I found him looking up towards the ceiling with his eyes closed and mouth wide open.
-A strange suspicion draws my gaze down to find the unimaginable: a pool of urine forming at Vivek’s feet as he stands there relieving himself in line surrounded by people.
+Vivek was far too drunk for conversation.
+A urinal freed up and as I turned around to tell him we’d catch up later, I found him looking up towards the ceiling with his eyes closed and mouth wide open.
+A strange suspicion draws my gaze down to find the unimaginable: a pool of urine forming at Vivek’s feet as he stood there relieving himself in line surrounded by people.

 The following Monday I was not surprised to learn that it was Vivek who had ordered drinks for everyone at the bar.
 One of his fellow analysts, who was also at Mahiki that night, told us Vivek’s bill came to over £5,000.
-Amongst other things, Vivek had ordered four bottles of Dom Pérignon (roughly £600 each).
-Apparently at one point he walked over to another table, got down on one knee, offered one of the bottles to a girl sitting there stating that it was “a humble offering from Vivek,” got up, returned straight to the bar and ordered another bottle.
+Amongst other things, Vivek had ordered four bottles of Dom Pérignon.
+And apparently, at one point, he walked over to another table, got down on one knee, offered one of the bottles to a girl sitting there stating that it was “a humble offering from Vivek,” got up, returned straight to the bar and ordered another bottle.